QueenCityCodeFactory/CakeRecaptcha/README.md

 ## Usage ##

+IMPORTANT: The plugin's name is Recaptcha, not CakeRecaptcha.

 To use the recaptcha plugin its required to include the following two lines in your `/app/Config/bootstrap.php` file.

 	Configure::write('Recaptcha.publicKey', 'your-public-api-key');